 CEPR Senior Research Fellow Junius Williams, Esq., is the Newark Historian.
-He is also the convener of the upcoming Teach-In, “Protest to Power” on Zoom on June 16.
+He is the host of Everything’s Political podcast that examines the hidden side of politics through conversations about social justice issues.

 He is a nationally recognized attorney, musician, educator and independent thinker who has been at the forefront of the Civil Rights and Human Rights Movements in this country for decades.
 His life in the Movement in the South and the North has been chronicled in the Civil Rights History Project, a collaborative initiative of the Library of Congress and the National Museum of African American History and Culture, Smithsonian Institution.
 His is one of eleven interviews shown nationally on C-SPAN.

 His speeches have energized young and old alike in places like the Smithsonian Institute in Washington DC, the Schomberg Center for Research in Black Culture, in New York, Shiloh Baptist Church in Trenton, NJ, and colleges throughout the country.